Lesterpaintstheworld/terminal-velocity/integration_opportunities.md

   - Ensure character motivations and developments are reflected in the narrative, particularly in pivotal scenes that highlight ethical dilemmas faced by characters.
   - Develop character backstories that inform their decisions and relationships throughout the narrative.
   - Create moments of vulnerability for characters to foster reader empathy and connection.
+  - Use interaction scripts to highlight ethical dilemmas faced by characters, particularly in pivotal scenes.
+  - Ensure character motivations and developments are reflected in the narrative, particularly in pivotal scenes that highlight ethical dilemmas faced by characters.
+  - Develop character backstories that inform their decisions and relationships throughout the narrative.
+  - Create moments of vulnerability for characters to foster reader empathy and connection.

 - **World Building**:
   - Weave cultural and economic frameworks into character motivations and actions to create a cohesive narrative.